StackExchange/backstage-stackoverflow/README.md

 ```

+### More information

+You can find more information about the Backstage.io integration and setup from scratch on the comprehensive article - [Backstage.io Integration with Stack Overflow for Teams](https://stackoverflowteams.help/en/articles/9692515-backstage-io-integration)

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 Contributions, suggestions, and bug reports are welcome!